Masanori Kanehara: Post-UFC career

 After the release from the UFC, Kanehara returned to Deep and was expected to face Roman Alvarez in his promotional debut at Deep Cage Impact 2016: DEEP vs. WSOF-GC on December 17, 2016.
 Alvarez was replaced by Charlie Alaniz, whom Kanehara won via first-round doctor stoppage.

 Next he faced Jomhod Chuwattana at DEEP Hachioji Chojin Matsuri 2018 on April 1, 2020.
 Kanehara won the fight via submission in the first round.

 After the two victories in a row, Kanehara signed with Rizin FF and made his promotional debut against Victor Henry at Rizin 21 – Hamamatsu on February 22, 2020.
 Kanehara lost the fight via second-round knockout.

 Kanehara faced Takahiro Ashida at Rizin 31 - Yokohama on October 24, 2021.
 He won the bout via TKO in the second round.

 Kanehara was booked to face Kazumasa Majima on April 16, 2022, at Rizin Trigger 3.
 He won the fight by a third-round technical knockout.

 Kanehara faced Sora Yamamoto at Rizin Landmark 5 on April 29, 2023, winning the fight by unanimous decision.

 Kanehara faced Kleber Koike Erbst at Rizin 44 on September 24, 2023, winning the bout via unanimous decision using his wrestling to nullify Kleber's BJJ skills.

 Kanehara faced reigning champion Chihiro Suzuki for the Rizin Featherweight Championship at Rizin 46 on April 29, 2024.
-He lost the bou by a first-round technical knockout.
+He lost the bout by a first-round technical knockout.